docker-library/docs/espocrm/content.md

 ## Config Environments

-These environment variables are using to define configuration parameters of the EspoCRM every time on the container startup.
-The parameters that can be changed are defined in the `data/config.php` or `data/config-internal.php`.
+These environment variables are used to define EspoCRM configuration parameters on every container startup.
+The parameters that can be changed are defined in `data/config.php` or `data/config-internal.php`.

 ### Naming

-Config environment variables should be converted from the camel-case format.
+Config environment variables should be converted from camel case.
 For example:

 The `exportDisabled` config option should be converted to `ESPOCRM_CONFIG_EXPORT_DISABLED`.